Please have a look below if you have questions regarding resource consents.

-If you are proposing to carry out work on your home or building and it is on the list of heritage buildings in the District Plan, it is likely that you will need to apply for a resource consent as well as a building consent.
+If you are proposing to carry out work on a building that is on the list of heritage buildings in the District Plan, it is likely that you will need to apply for both a Resource Consent and a Building Consent.

 The repair or maintenance of heritage buildings listed in the District Plan is generally permitted although there are some exceptions.
-Consent will be required for any alterations or additions to those buildings listed as well as for their relocation, demolition or destruction.
+Consent will be required for any alterations or additions to the buildings along with relocation, demolition or destruction.

-Your solicitor may have a copy but you can contact Land Information New Zealand (LINZ) and get them to provide you with a copy for a charge prescribed by LINZ.
-The Council does not hold Certificates of Title.
+Your solicitor may have a copy or you can contact Land Information New Zealand (LINZ) and request a copy of your Record of Title (for a charge prescribed by LINZ).

-This will depend on how much earthworks are proposed and the zoning of your land and is summarised in the table below:
+This will depend on the extent of earthworks that are proposed and the zoning of the land it is classified as.
+See the table below:

 Earthworks are not permitted within 20m of any water body – rivers, lakes, wetlands etc.

-There are some exclusions, where certain activities do not fall within the definition of earthworks (refer to Chapter 31: Definitions of the District Plan).
-These include but are not limited to:
+There are some exclusions, where certain activities do not fall within the definition of earthworks.
+Please contact the WDC Planning department for further information.
+(06) 838 7309 or email@example.com

 This will depend on the extent of clearing and the type of vegetation to be cleared.

-It is advisable to discuss your proposal with the District planner as well as contacting the Department of Conservation and the Hawkes Bay Regional Council as we will generally seek their comment on such activities.
+It is advised to discuss your proposal with the District planner along with contacting the Department of Conservation and the Hawkes Bay Regional Council as we will generally seek their comment on such activities.

 A resource (land use) consent is written approval from the Council to use your land in a way that does not comply with all the relevant rules of the District Plan.